 After examining, swirling, and tasting, it’s time to sit back and enjoy a full glass of wine with Portuguese petiscos (tapas) at the Wine Bar in the main building.

 To accompany the delectable wines, the resort fittingly offers fine Alentejo cuisine.
-With Chef Rui Prado at the helm, the Herdade dos Grous Restaurant serves traditional regional dishes mixed with the latest trends in modern cooking to create a unique contemporary cuisine.
+The Herdade dos Grous Restaurant serves traditional regional dishes mixed with the latest trends in modern cooking to create a unique contemporary cuisine.
 The menu of fresh fish and locally-raised organic meats features such specialties as grouper tranche in a chorizo coat with green pea broth, and tenderloin of black pork marinated in red pepper paste, bread-clams-omelet.

 One of the greatest features of Herdade dos Grous is the wide-open landscape.
 The resort offers numerous ways to enjoy the fresh air and terrain.
 Guided foot tours are a great way to see the farm at your own pace.
 Or, opt to go by horseback, or even ride in the back of a tractor.